Space4444/Stm32Generator/README.md

 ## Overview

+This version is built on the board stm32f103c8t6 and I used the ST-LINK programmer to install the code.
+Output signals are amplified by low-to-high voltage level shifter.

+## Usage

+Output signals are configured via rotary encoder and 6 buttons (see sircuit diagram).

+By pressing on buttons B1, B2 and B3 you can turn on and off channels.
+LEDs D1, D2 and D3 incicate whether the channels are on or off.
+(Button B1 and LED L1 correspond to channel 1, etc)

+By pressing on button B6 you can select the channel to configure.
+Button B5 switches signal parameter that is currently configured
+(frequency, duty cycle or phase shift).
+And button B4 changes the step of parameter change when rotating the encoder.

+The configuration is saving every 30 seconds if any parameter was changed.

+### Channel synchronization
 If you change the period of the 1-st channel, then periods of other channels will automatically change to the nearest values that divide or are divisible by the period of the 1-st channel.
 But if you don't need synchronization, you can just change frequency of 2-nd or 3-rd channel and it will not affect other channels.

-Also it memorizes it's configuration and loads it on restart.

-This version is built on the board stm32f103c8t6 and I used the ST-LINK programmer to install the code.
-It has no display and output signals are configured by 6 buttons, rotary encoder and 3 LEDs.

 <img width="640" height="376" alt="image" src="https://github.com/user-attachments/assets/e4d9183a-3f88-47c0-95f7-8313c68afeb9" />